freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/06-quality-assurance/advanced-node-and-express/serialization-of-a-user-object.md

 # --description--

 Serialization and deserialization are important concepts in regard to authentication.
-Serializzare un oggetto significa convertire il suo contenuto in una piccola *chiave* (key) che può essere deserializzata nell'oggetto originale.
-Questo ci permette di sapere chi ha comunicato con il server senza dover inviare i dati di autenticazione, come il nome utente e la password, ad ogni richiesta di una nuova pagina.
+To serialize an object means to convert its contents into a small *key* that can then be deserialized into the original object.
+This is what allows us to know who has communicated with the server without having to send the authentication data, like the username and password, at each request for a new page.

 Per una configurazione corretta, devi avere una funzione di serializzazione e una funzione di deserializzazione.
 In Passport, possono essere create con: